- Windows 10

-Microsoft generally releases MSRT monthly as part of Windows Update or as the standalone tool.
-Use this tool to find and remove specific prevalent threats and reverse the changes they have made (see covered threats).
+Microsoft generally releases the MSRT monthly as part of Windows Update or as the standalone tool.
+Use this tool to find and remove specific prevalent threats and reverse the changes they have made (see covered malware families).
 For comprehensive malware detection and removal, consider using Microsoft Safety Scanner.

 This article contains information about how the tool differs from an antivirus or antimalware product, how you can download and run the tool, what happens when the tool finds malware, and tool release information.
 It also includes information for the administrators and advanced users, including information about supported command-line switches.

-Note In compliance with the Microsoft Support Lifecycle policy, MSRT is no longer supported on Windows Vista and older platforms.
+In compliance with the Microsoft Support Lifecycle policy, the MSRT is no longer supported on Windows Vista or earlier platforms.
 For more information, go to Microsoft Support Lifecycle.

 Help installing updates: Support for Microsoft Update